Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 Essay

-We chose five of our favorite essays from R. Carmy’s vast library of writing, for those lifelong students new and old who are looking to drink from these waters.
+We chose our favorite essays from R. Carmy’s vast library of writing, for those lifelong students new and old who are looking to drink from these waters.